mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: River Severn in Gloucestershire
-- River levels continue to rise as a result of widespread heavy rainfall last Friday.
+- River levels remain high as a result of widespread heavy rainfall last Friday.
 Flooding may continue over the next few days.
 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgley.
 Severn Ham, Tewkesbury starts to fill.
-Predicted peaks:- Mythe 4.1m to 4.2m on 17/11 AM, Haw Bridge 4.9m to 4.95m on 17/11 AM.
+Observed peaks:- Mythe 4.15m on 17/11 AM, Haw Bridge 4.95m on 17/11 AM.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 11:00AM on 18 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 19 November 2025 or as the situation changes.

-- Warning no longer in force: River Leadon catchment
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
-Stay away from floodwater - it contains hidden dangers such as open manhole covers, sewage and chemicals.

 - Flood alert: River Avon in Worcestershire
-- River levels continue to rise as a result of widespread heavy rainfall last Friday.
+- River levels remain high as a result of widespread heavy rainfall last Friday.
 Flooding may continue over the next few days.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubillee Bridge to Fladbury is impacted.
-Observed peak:- Evesham 2.4m 16/11 AM.
-Predicted peak:- Bredon 2.7m 17/11 AM.
+Observed peaks:- Evesham 2.42m 16/11 AM, Bredon 2.76m 17/11 AM.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 11:00AM on 18 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 19 November 2025 or as the situation changes.

 - Warning no longer in force: River Wye in Herefordshire
 - There is no longer a threat of flooding, though standing water and debris may still remain.